-- 107. Following the consideration of any submissions made, the Responsible Authorised Officer will make any revisions to the Draft Investigation Report that may, in the opinion of the Responsible Authorised Officer, be warranted.
+91. Following the consideration of any submissions made, the Responsible Authorised Officer will make any revisions or amendments to the Draft Investigation Report which may, in the opinion of the Responsible Authorised Officer, be warranted.
+The revisions will include any response to the Subject's submissions on the Draft Investigation Report that the Responsible Authorised Officer considers relevant to the consideration of the Final Investigation Report by the Central Bank's decision maker appointed to decide whether an inquiry should be held.
 The Responsible Authorised Officer will then finalise the investigation report.
-Any response of the Responsible Authorised Officer to the Subject's submissions will be incorporated in the Final Investigation Report together with any revisions made. - 108.
-The Responsible Authorised Officer will not express any opinion on or make any recommendation in the Final Investigation Report as to whether or what sanction might be appropriate in the event that a finding is made that the Subject had committed a prescribed contravention. - 109.
-The timeframe for finalising the investigation report will vary from case to case and will also depend on the volume and the nature of the submissions received from the Subject.
-The Responsible Authorised Officer will finalise the investigation report as soon as practicable following the receipt of submissions, if any, and subject to the receipt of any further information and/or clarifications that the Responsible Authorised Officer may have requested from the Subject. - 110.
-The Final Investigation Report will include an outline of the prescribed contravention and may include material that, in the
+The Responsible Authorised Officer will not express any opinion on or make any recommendation in the Final Investigation Report as to whether or what sanction might be appropriate in the event that a finding is made that the Subject had committed a prescribed contravention.

+- 92. The timeframe for finalising the investigation report will vary from case to case and will also depend on the volume and the nature of the submissions received from the Subject.
+The Responsible Authorised Officer will finalise the investigation report as soon as practicable following the receipt of submissions, subject to the receipt of any further information and/or clarifications requested from the Subject by the Responsible Authorised Officer. - 93.
+The Final Investigation Report will include the material that, in the opinion of the Responsible Authorised Officer, is relevant to the consideration of the Final Investigation Report by the Central Bank's decision maker appointed to decide whether to hold an inquiry.
+Such material will include an outline of the prescribed contravention. - 94.
+The Final Investigation Report will provide a general outline of how the Responsible Authorised Officer identified the relevant information and/or documents that they relied upon for the purposes of preparing the Final Investigation Report.
+In determining whether information or documents are relevant and whether they will be relied on and included for the purposes of the Final Investigation Report, the Responsible Authorised Officer will consider information and/or documents that support or undermine the commission of the prescribed contravention.

-- opinion of the Responsible Authorised Officer, is relevant to the consideration of the Final Investigation Report by the Central Bank's decision maker appointed to decide whether to hold an inquiry.
-Such material may include documents and other information. - 111.
-The Responsible Authorised Officer will, in deciding whether material is relevant in this regard, bear in mind that material may be relevant either because it supports or because it undermines that a prescribed contravention has been committed.
-The Final Investigation Report will outline how the Responsible Authorised Officer identified the relevant material for the purposes of preparing the Final Investigation Report. - 112.
-The Responsible Authorised Officer will provide the Final Investigation Report and any submissions made by the Subject on the Draft Investigation Report to the Central Bank's decision maker appointed to decide whether to hold an inquiry.
-See Section 17 (Deciding Whether to Hold an Inquiry). - 113.
-At the same time, the Responsible Authorised Officer will provide, in electronic form, a copy of the Final Investigation Report and any submissions made by the Subject on the Draft Investigation Report to the Subject and inform them that the Final Investigation Report and submissions have been provided to the decision maker.
+- 95. The Responsible Authorised Officer will provide the Final Investigation Report and any submissions made by the Subject on the Draft Investigation Report to the Central Bank's decision maker appointed to decide whether an inquiry should be held.
+See Section 16 (Deciding Whether to Hold an Inquiry). - 96.
+At the same time, the Responsible Authorised Officer will provide, in electronic form, a copy of the Final Investigation Report and any submissions made by the Subject on the Draft Investigation Report to the Subject and inform them that the Final Investigation Report has been provided to the decision maker.